Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Implementation Details

 \subsection{Simulated Data}

-\paragraph{Hyper-parameters} In this experiment, we use a 3 hidden layer mixture density network (MDN) \citep{bishop1994mixture} with 5 mixture components.
+As a reminder, we need parametric models for the distribution over outcomes $p(\Y \mid \x, \ti, \w)$ and the nominal propensity $\ehw(\x)$.
+For $p(\Y \mid \x, \ti, \w)$, we use a 4 hidden layer mixture density network (MDN) \citep{bishop1994mixture} with 5 mixture components.
 The 1D treatment variable $\ti$ and 1D covariate $\x$ are concatenated to make a 2D network input.
-Each hidden layer is comprised of a 200 neuron linear transformation, followed by exponential linear unit (ELU) activation \citep{clevert2016fast}, and MC dropout \citep{gal2016dropout} with rate 0.1.
+Each hidden layer is comprised of a 100 neuron linear transformation, followed by a ReLU activation function.
 The MDN parameters are inferred using a linear layer to predict the 5 means, a linear layer followed by a softplus activation to predict the square root of the 5 variances, and a linear layer to predict the logits of the 5 mixture components.
 We use the pytorch MixtureSameFamily distribution, with mixture\_distribution=Categorical(.), and component\_distribution=Normal(.) \cite{paszke2019pytorch}.
-The objective function to be optimized is the negative log likelihood for the label $\y$ of the above distribution with the parameters predicted from ($\mathrm{x}, \ti$).
-We use Adam optimization with default pytorch parameters \citep{kingma2017adam}.
+The objective function optimized is the negative log likelihood for the label $\y$ of the above distribution with the parameters predicted from ($\mathrm{x}, \ti$).
+Dropout is applied to the inputs of each layer after the input layer with a rate of 0.1.
+Spectral normalization is applied to the weights of the networks with value 6.0.
+For $\ehw(\x)$, we use a 4 hidden layer neural network with Bernoulli likelihood.
+Each hidden layer is comprised of a 200 neuron linear transformation, followed by a ReLU activation function.
+Spectral normalization is applied to the weights of the networks with value 6.0.
+The objective function optimized is the negative log likelihood for the observed treatment $\ti$ of the Bernoulli distribution with the logits predicted from $\mathrm{x}$.
+For both models, We use Adam optimization with default pytorch parameters \citep{kingma2017adam}.
 We use a batch size of 32.
-We use early stopping based on the objective function value on the validation set with a patience of 20 epochs and train for a maximum of 2000 epochs.
-At test time, we do 50 MC samples for $\w$ and 100 MC samples for $\y$, for each model under $\ti=0$ and $\ti=1$.
+We use early stopping based on the objective function value on the validation set with a patience of 20 epochs and train for a maximum of 500 epochs.
+We train an ensemble of 10 models as an estimation of Bayesian model averaging.
+At test time, we do 10 MC samples, corresponding to a forward pass of each model in the ensemble for $\w$ and 100 MC samples for $\y$, for each model under $\ti=0$ and $\ti=1$.